Willoughby Goddard: Biography

 Goddard was born in Bicester, Oxfordshire.
 He played Mr. Bumble in two versions of Charles Dickens's Oliver Twist – a 1962 television adaptation, and the original Broadway production of the musical Oliver!.
 He originated the role of Cardinal Wolsey in the West End production of Robert Bolt's A Man for All Seasons.
 He appeared in the television series The Adventures of William Tell (which lasted 39 episodes) in 1958 and 1959 as the villain Landburgher Gessler and as Sir Geoffrey in The Man in Room 17, which ran two series of 13 hour-long black-and-white episodes in 1965 and 1966.
 He was cast as Reeder's boss, Sir Jason Toovey, (head of the Department of Public Prosecutions) in The Mind of Mr. J.G.
 Reeder, a TV series of 16 hour-long episodes with first season 1969 and second season 1971 based on short stories by Edgar Wallace.

-Goddard retired from the industry in 1987 and died in 2008, aged 81.
+Goddard retired from acting in 1987 and died in 2008, aged 81.

 Goddard was buried in Teddington Cemetery.